dougEfresh/fireblocks-sdk-rs/docs/WorkspaceManagementApi.md

 > models::GetWorkspaceStatusResponse get_workspace_status()
 Returns current workspace status

-Returns current workspace status (Beta)  **Note**:  - This endpoint is now in Beta, disabled for general availability at this time.  - Please note that this endpoint is available only for API keys with Admin/Non Signing Admin permissions.
+Returns current workspace status (Beta). **Note**: - This endpoint is now in Beta, disabled for general availability at this time. - Please note that this endpoint is available only for API keys with Admin/Non Signing Admin permissions.  </br>Endpoint Permission: Admin, Non-Signing Admin.

 ### Parameters